kaitlinnowell/personal-blog/README.md

 Built Application: https://kaitlinnowell.github.io/personal-blog/

-The application conatins a form that allows the user to submit new blog posts:
+The application contains a form that allows the user to submit new blog posts:

 ![New Blog Post Entry Form](assets/images/form.png)